A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Introduction

-The paper is structured as follows: Section \ref{model_proposed_section} reviews the Realized-GARCH model and proposes the Realized-T-M-GARCH model.
+The paper is structured as follows.
+Section \ref{model_proposed_section} reviews the Realized-GARCH model and proposes the Realized-T-M-GARCH and Realized-D-T-GARCH models.
 The associated likelihood and the MCMC algorithm for model estimation are presented in Section \ref{parameter_estimation_section}.
 The simulation and empirical results are discussed in Section \ref{simulation_section} and Section \ref{data_empirical_section} respectively.
 Section \ref{conclusion_section} concludes the paper.

 {